-We are located on the gynaecology wards and see women with pain and/or bleeding in early pregnancy.
+We see women with pain and/or bleeding in early pregnancy.

 The Early Pregnancy Unit is not a walk-in clinic: it is open Monday to Friday and is by appointment only.
 Appointments can only be made by doctors or other health professionals like midwives.
 If your doctor or midwife thinks you need to be seen at the Early Pregnancy Unit, they will refer you here, making an appointment on your behalf.
 Referrals may be made by: